SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch2_SQLite_Overview.md

    > a read-transaction.

-   The jouranl file will always be created in the same directory where the database file resides and have the same name but with `-journal` appended.
+   The jouranl file will always be created in the same directory where the database file resides and have the same name but with a `-journal` appended.

    ```shell
    # Shell A